-The explosion was first reported about 9:55 p.m. at a strip mall at 410 S. Euclid Street.
+The explosion was first reported about 9:55 p.m. at a strip mall at 410 S. Euclid St.

 Firefighters managed to put out the flames quickly, officials said.
-Damage was limited to approximately $20,000.
+Damage was limited to approximately $20,000, police said.

 Witnesses reported seeing a man running from the area with extensive burns, but that man has not yet been located.